espocrm/documentation/docs/development/view.md

             // Instantiate some property.
             this.someParam1 = 'test 1';

+            // As of v8.0.
+            this.addHandler('click', 'a[data-action="something"]', 'someMethod');
+            this.addHandler('focus', '.record input[data-name="something"]', event => this.someMethod(event));

             // When we create a child view in the setup method, rendering of the view is held off
             // until the child view is loaded (ready), the child view will be rendered along with the parent view.
             // The first argument is a key name that can be used to access the view further.
             // The second argument is a view name.
             // The method returns a promise that resolves to a view object. this.createView('someKeyName', 'custom:test/my-custom-child-view', {
-                // Define a selector of the container element.
+                // A relative selector of the DOM container.
-                el: this.getSelector() + ' .some-test-container',
+                selector: '.some-test-container',
-                // Or a relative selector (as of v7.2):
+                // A full selector (as of v8.0)
-                // selector: '.some-test-container',
+                //fullSelector: '#some-id',
                 // Pass some parameter.
                 someParam: 'test',
             });